Amitriptyline: Side effects

 The most frequent side effects, occurring in 20% or more of users, are dry mouth, drowsiness, dizziness, constipation, and weight gain (on average 1.8 kg).
 Other common side effects are headache problems (amblyopia, blurred vision), tachycardia, increased appetite, tremor, fatigue/asthenia/feeling slowed down, and dyspepsia.

-A less common side effect of amitriptyline is urination problems (8.7%).
+A less common side effect of amitriptyline is urinary retention (8.7%).

 Amitriptyline can increase suicidal thoughts and behavior in people under the age of 24 and the US FDA required a boxed warning to be added to the prescription label.
-Amitriptyline-associated sexual dysfunction (occurring at a frequency of 6.9%) seems to be mostly confined to males with depression and is expressed predominantly as erectile dysfunction and low libido disorder, with lesser frequency of ejaculatory and orgasmic problems.
+Amitriptyline-associated sexual dysfunction (occurring at a frequency of 6.9%) seems to be mostly confined to male patients with depression and is expressed predominantly as erectile dysfunction and low libido disorder, with lesser frequency of ejaculatory and orgasmic problems.
 The rate of sexual dysfunction in males treated for indications other than depression and in females is not significantly different from placebo.

 Liver test abnormalities occur in 10–12% of patients on amitriptyline, but are usually mild, asymptomatic, and transient, with consistently elevated alanine transaminase in 3% of all patients.
 The increases of the enzymes above the 3-fold threshold of liver toxicity are uncommon, and cases of clinically apparent liver toxicity are rare; nevertheless, amitriptyline is placed in the group of antidepressants with greater risks of hepatic toxicity.

 Amitriptyline prolongs the QT interval.
 This prolongation is relatively small at therapeutic doses but becomes severe in overdose.